Toni Came For Betty's Ponytail On Riverdale — & What Happened Next Was Epic

 Advertisement

-Almost instantly, Twitter fans came to Betty's defense and started handing out invites for the #ToniIsOverParty.
+Almost instantly, Twitter fans came to Betty's defence and started handing out invites for the #ToniIsOverParty.

 Toni's so petty for that comment ? pic.twitter.com/p3BBfjPyis— Nicole Jacobs (@Nicolexo94) November 2, 2017